 Robbin began her undergraduate career at Brandeis University with a concentration in literature.
 After her sophomore year, she took a break from her studies, and traveled overseas to Israel, first studying Hebrew and living and working on a kibbutz, and then moving to Jerusalem where she continued to study literature and theatre arts at Hebrew University, and completed her BA with high honors.
 When she returned to the United States, she became licensed as a massage therapist, and certified as an infant massage instructor, and completed a level II reiki training.
 She subsequently received a master's degree in Waldorf education (grades 1 - 8) from Sunbridge College, and then completed a 13-month certification in teaching children under the age of 3.
-She worked as a teacher in the Music Together program for 11 years, created her own infant massage program for parents in 1998, (and continues to teach it independently) and was lead teacher in the parent-child program at Brooklyn Waldorf School for 10 years.
-She also led and further developed the bridge program for pre-nursery children for four years at the Brooklyn Waldorf School.
+She worked as a teacher in the Music Together program for 11 years, created her own infant massage program for parents in 1998, (and continues to teach it privately) and was lead teacher in the parent-child program at Brooklyn Waldorf School for 10 years.
+She also led and further developed the Bridge program for pre-nursery children for four years at the Brooklyn Waldorf School.
 Robbin's work as a teacher is very much informed by her work as a healer, and she strives to create an environment for her students that is calm, grounded and warm.

 Roger’s outdoor experiences began near his childhood home in Pennsylvania, exploring the forest just beyond his backyard.
 His comfort in the outdoors expanded during camping and backpacking trips as a Scout, including a memorable “high adventure” expedition in the mountains of New Mexico.
 Service in the US Navy took him to the tropical forests of Hawaii and the national parks of the American West, while time spent teaching in Bulgaria and Kenya created opportunities to encounter the flora and fauna of those regions.
 Just before returning to the US, he backpacked across the mountains of Tajikistan while managing a community development program there.